JimmyThePro/hangman-game/README.md

 ***

 I used a Hangman class as my model.
 The Hangman class stores the secret word.
-The class also has methods to help play the game, such as tracks letters in a secret word, track if a guessed letter is correct and also track if/when a user wins.
+The class also has methods to help play the game, such as tracks letters in a secret word, check current status on the game, track if a guessed letter is correct and also track if/when a user wins.
+Also using 'while loops' for validation and for creating a game loop.
+<br/><br/>

 ## UX
 ***